seymbasar/Asp.Net-Core-Web-Api-with-E-Commerce/README.md

 # Asp.Net-Core-Web-Api-with-E-Commerce
-Web Api ile Restfull servisi kullanılan bir Web Uygulaması/E-Ticaret Sitesi..
+A Web Application/E-Commerce Website using Web Api and Restfull service..